BSocSc Social Anthropology / Course details

 Students receive personalised, electronic feedback on their essays.

-The following readers offer an excellent overview of readings concerning the anthropology of vision, art, media aesthetics and the senses.
-They are good value and might also be worth buying for other courses and for general interest.
+The following readers offer an overview of readings concerning the anthropology of vision, art, aesthetics and the senses.
+They are good value and highly recommended and might also be worth buying for other courses and for general interest.

-Those without a background in Visual Anthropology and the Anthropology of Art may find the following texts useful for understanding the history of the discipline:
+Those without a background in Visual Anthropology may find the following texts useful for understanding the history and current state of the discipline:

 |Scheduled activity hours|